pichmonnin/NLP_trajectory_control_uav/README.md

 1️⃣ Launch the Controller

-Run this command to start the controller: ros2 launch controller controller_launch.py
+Run this command to start the controller:
+    ros2 launch controller controller_launch.py

 2️⃣ Launch the Simulation

-To start the simulation environment: ros2 launch controller simulation_gaz.py ##This one for launching a simulation
+To start the simulation environment:
+    ros2 launch controller simulation_gaz.py

 3️⃣ Bridge Data and View in RViz2

-For data bridging and visualization in RViz2: ros2 launch controller data_bridge.py ##This one is for bridging data and viewing data in rviz2
+For data bridging and visualization in RViz2:
+    ros2 launch controller data_bridge.py